 The Integrated Network Cancer Program (INCP) category is defined as "an organization that owns, operates, leases, or is part of a joint venture with multiple facilities providing integrated cancer care and comprehensive services."
-At least one facility in the category is a hospital and all facilities that are part of the Network are CoC-accredited cancer programs.
-Generally, Integrated Network Cancer Programs are characterized by a unified cancer committee, standardized registry operations with a uniform data repository, and coordinated service locations and practitioners.
+At least one facility in the category is a hospital and must be a CoC-accredited cancer programs.
+Generally, INCPs are characterized by a unified cancer committee, standardized registry operations with a uniform data repository, and coordinated service locations and practitioners.
 Each entity of the INCP meets performance expectations for the quality measures under the umbrella of the integrated program.
 The INCP participates in cancer-related clinical research either by enrolling patients in cancer-related clinical trials or by referring patients for enrollment at another facility or through a physician’s office.
 Participation in the training of resident physicians is optional, and there is no minimum caseload requirement for this category.

 Necessary Steps to Become an INCP

-Each program seeking to be part of an Integrated Network Cancer Program is required to:
+Each program seeking to be part of an INCP is required to:

-- Be CoC accredited and in good standing, which is defined as:
+- All CoC-accredited programs seeking network accreditation must be in good standing, which is defined as: